department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.condition-notes.md

 ##### Source-Code review

-There is no prototype implementation.
-So the whole resource needs to be written
+- MHV seems to be adding midnight time to dates that don't have a time. - `timestamp`, `recordedDate`, and `resolvedDate`
-- MHV seems to be adding midnight time to dates that don't have a time.
+  - Note `timestamp` does need to be processed as if it was midnight for the hold date calculation, but this should NOT affect how the data goes into FHIR.
 - MHV does not handle when only a year is given - e.g. <onsetDate>2990000</onsetDate> -> "1999", no month, day, or time.